telerik/xamarin-forms-docs/controls/pdfviewer/pdfviewer-getting-started.md

 >important To visualize the pdf document you will need to set the *Source* property of the control.

 * **Source** (DocumentSource): Defines the source of the document.
-The DocumentSource representing the document source.
+The DocumentSource represents the document source.
 The pdf document could be loaded from files and Uri.

 <snippet id='pdfviewer-getting-started' />